Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Group oral presentations (20%) provide the opportunity to present the results of your group's short-duration fieldwork during the trip itself.
-You will be expected to summarise your field data and reflect on the execution of a short project on a dynamic coastal landscape.
-The oral presentation will enable you to practice teamwork, organisational and a variety of communication skills.
+3. Group oral presentations provide the opportunity to summarise the results of fieldwork during the trip itself.
+The oral presentation will enable you to practice teamwork, organisation, and communication skills.

-Students are provided with an extensive and bespoke set of literature before the Semester 2 pre-trip sessions to (a) aid your understanding of the field trip destination(s), and (b) assist in your project planning and in later interpretation of your findings.
+4. Students are provided with a bespoke set of literature before the field trip to aid understanding of the field trip destinations, help project planning and in subsequent interpretation of findings.

 Reading Lists